Guilt and anger after a stillbirth

 Many women feel they have failed as mothers.
 They feel responsible for what has happened because their body let them down and they didn’t give birth to a healthy baby.

 It’s not unusual for bereaved parents, particularly mums, to become obsessed with their own, their partner’s or their other children’s health.
 Your own mortality can come to the fore – if a tiny baby can die so can anyone.
 This reaction usually fades with time – if it doesn’t and you are struggling to manage the anxiety, talk to your doctor or health visitor.

 With time, some mums also feel guilty when they start to feel a little better, as if they’re not honouring their baby or ‘forgetting them’.

 Anger is a very natural part of grief.
 Many parents direct this towards the hospital, and at other times to-wards friends and family.
 For some women it is a generalised anger at the undeservedness and injustice, ‘Why me?’

 All the feelings we mention here are normal.
 However, if you start to worry about how you’re feeling, please try talking to your GP.

-The information on this page is for both parents, but it needs to be acknowledged that fathers can be for-gotten after a baby is stillborn.
-As everyone looks to the mother it’s easy to overlook the fact that men need time and space to grieve too.
-Men and women may grieve differently.
-With men expressing less emotion, it is easy to assume that ‘they are OK’.
+The information on this page is for both parents, but it needs to be acknowledged that dads and partners can be forgotten after a baby is stillborn.
+As everyone looks to the mum who carried the baby, it’s easy to overlook the fact that dads and partners need time and space to grieve too.
+People may grieve differently.
+With some people expressing less emotion, it is easy to assume that ‘they are OK’.

-Some men find it difficult to express their emotions and their feelings can get locked up.
+Some people find it difficult to express their emotions and their feelings can get locked up.
 This can be misunderstood as indifference to the loss of their baby.

-Many men take on the role of protector in the family; supporting their wife or partner and not allowing time for their own grief.
-It is not unusual for men to take on the practicalities and keep themselves busy.
+Many partners take on the role of protector in the family; supporting their wife or partner and not allowing time for their own grief.
+It is not unusual for some to take on the practicalities and keep themselves busy.